bitlogik/uniblow/README.md

      ... transfer all the wallet to an address (minus fee) ... fee is 0, 1 or 2 : "economic", "normal", "fast"
 ```

+## License

+Copyright (C) 2021  BitLogiK SAS

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, version 3 of the License.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](LICENSE.md) for more details.